Forex Broker Regulation: Setting the Stage for Success

 1. Choose the Right Jurisdiction

-Not all licenses are equal.
-Here’s a quick comparison:
+Not all licenses are equal — and the biggest hidden variable is capital, not paperwork.
+Here’s a realistic comparison:

 Choose based on your target market, budget, and long-term business model.